Kick101/vaults/Ideas and Improvements/Red Teaming/Active Directory/Attacks/Lateral Movement.md

 >4.
 Configures the WS-Management remote access feature for PowerShell use
 >
 > Note: PowerShell remoting is accessible only when the Windows Firewall is set to Domain or Private.
 WinRM is not available for Public network access.
+>
+> To create remote sessions and run remote commands, by default, the current user must be a member of the **Administrators** group on the remote computer or provide the credentials of an administrator. [about_Remote_Requirements](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_remote_requirements?view=powershell-7.2#user-permissions)

 |__One-To-One__|__One-To-Many__|
 |-|-|